RisenCrypto/RisenCrypto.github.io/_posts/2025-02-04-Bulletproofs.md

 $t(x) = 41  + 50x + 14 x^2$

-Since each of the co-efficients of a Vector Polynomial is a vector, a $\mathcal P$ can make a Pedersen Vector Commitment to each of the Vector Co-efficients of the Polynomial and use same method we used for  proving a Vector Polynomial Product.
+Since each of the co-efficients of a Vector Polynomial is a vector, a $\mathcal P$ can make a Pedersen Vector Commitment to each of the Vector Co-efficients of the Polynomial and use the same method we used for  proving a Vector Polynomial Product.

 ### Bulletproofs